Archive for April, 2012

 Latest example is a blog by liberal blogger Matt Yglesias at Slate that didn’t just say President Obama’s focus on manufacturing was ill-advised, it was a “foolish” “obsession”.
 Maybe it’s Matt that has the obsession…

 He said the following: “it should be obvious that the path forward for America is to focus on our strengths in information technology and media, and not compete with the Chinese for manufacturing supremacy.”
 So, given that the IT in ITIF stands for “Information Technology” it should be pretty clear that there is virtually no organization in DC or the nation more committed to IT innovation.
 However, we also don’t have on ideological blinders.
-We understand that IT (and media) innovation is … Read the rest
+We understand that IT … Read the rest